plausible/docs/docs/excluding.md

 ---
-title: Excluding yourself from analytics
+title: Exclude yourself from your analytics
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';